Malden, Massachusetts: 2010 census

 The median income for a household in the city was $45,654, and the median income for a family was $55,557.
 Males had a median income of $37,741 versus $31,157 for females.
 The per capita income for the city was $22,004.
 About 6.6% of families and 9.2% of the population were below the poverty line, including 11.6% of those under age 18 and 10.2% of those age 65 or over.

-As of the 2020 United States census, there were 66,263 people, 25,834 households, and 11,590 married couple households residing in the city.
-The population density was 13,137 inhabitants per square mile (5,072/km2).
-There were 27,721 housing units, of which 47.2% were owner occupied.
-The racial makeup of the city was 41.4% White, 14.7% Black or African American, 0.3% Native American, 25.9% Asian, 7.3% from other races, and 6.6% were multiracial.
-10.4% of the population were Hispanic or Latino of any race.

-In the city, the population was spread out, with 17.7% under the age of 18, 7.6% from 18 to 24, 36.9% from 25 to 44, 23.6% from 45 to 64, and 14.2% who were 65 years of age or older.
-The median age was 36.9 years.

-The median income for a household in the city was $73,399 and the median income for a family was $93,786.
-About 11.9% of the population were below the poverty line, including 13.3% of those under age 18 and 20.0% of those age 65 or over.

-About 41.2% of the population were foreign born.
-The region of birth was spread out, with 7.9% born in Europe, 50.4% in Asia, 7.0% in Africa, 34.4% in Latin America, and 0.3% in North America.
-46.4% of the foreign-born population were naturalized citizens.

 Immigrants

-As of 2009 and 2010, 37% of residents of Malden were born outside of the United States.
-This is twice the number in 1990, and an increase from the 26% of foreign-born residents in 2000.
-Malden's percentage of foreign-born residents was the second-highest in Massachusetts, after Chelsea.
+As of 2010, 37% of residents of Malden had been born outside of the United States.
+This figure had doubled since 1990, and an increase from the 26% of foreign-born residents in 2000.
+Malden's proportion of foreign-born residents was the second-highest in Massachusetts, after Chelsea.

-As of 2009 and 2010 immigrants originate from Brazil, China, Haiti, India, Morocco, and Pakistan.
+Recent immigrants have largely come from Brazil, China, Haiti, India, Morocco, and Pakistan.
 The Moroccan American Civic and Cultural Association is located in Malden.

-Previous immigrants included Italians and Irish in the late 1800s and early 1900s.
+Previous groups of immigrants included Italians and Irish in the late 1800s and early 1900s.
 Malden also received Jews who arrived escaping Europe before and after World War II.